-There are cases in which patient-targeted Googling may have yielded fruitful clinical outcomes, such as locating family members of a patient with dementia after all other venues have been exhausted [73].
-Searching online to obtain information about an individual's home has become a common Internet activity, but there may not be a place for such activity in the clinical encounter.
+Searching online to obtain information about an individual's home has become a common Internet activity, but there are some who argue it may not be a place for such activity in the clinical encounter.
 It is vital for practitioners to draw a line between voyeurism and a clinical constructive goal [11; 73].
 Although the Internet is considered public, for practitioners to make an active decision to search for additional information not given by the client may be a violation of his or her rights [74].
 This continues to be an issue when considering what to do with information obtained online.
 If search results are documented in the client's record, it may impact their future care or insurance coverage [73].
 In addition, it can undermine the therapeutic relationship and the client's trust in the practitioner and cause boundary issues [114].
 Some experts assert that it may be inappropriate to search for online information about a client unless there is a clinical emergency [114].